558. Logical OR of Two Binary Grids Represented as Quad-Trees

 Quad-Tree format:

-The input/output represents the serialized format of a Quad-Tree using level order traversal, where null
+The input/output represents the serialized format of a Quad-Tree using level order traversal, where null signifies a path terminator where no node exists below.

 It is very similar to the serialization of the binary tree.
-The only difference is that the node is represented as a list [isLeaf, val]
+The only difference is that the node is represented as a list [isLeaf, val].

-is True we represent it as 1 in the list [isLeaf, val]
+If the value of isLeaf or val is True we represent it as 1 in the list [isLeaf, val] and if the value of isLeaf or val is False we represent it as 0.

 Example 1: